sparkflows/sparkflows-docs/docs/operations/dashboard-installing-jdbc-drivers.rst

   Copy it into `fire-server-lib` directory under the Fire installation.
   Restart fire server.

-Download the JDBC jar file
+Download the JDBC JAR file
 --------------------------

 Download the JDBC jar file for the database you are looking to connect to.